GEO-IASS/rtwtools-docs/installation.rst

 System Requirements
 -------------------
-A computer running any version of ENVI.
+A computer running any version of ENVI. (**Note:** RTWTools will only work in the 'Classic' mode of ENVI 5.0 or greater.)

-**Beware:** RTWTools has only been tested on ENVI 4.6.1 and ENVI 4.7.
-It may or may not work on other versions.

 Installation